MarcusGastaldello/FRICOSIPY/docs/subsurface_model.md

 ??? "**$(i)$ Anderson (1976)**"

     <br>
-    The parameterisation of [Anderson (1976)](https://doi.org/10.3189/1998AoG26-1-64-68) is a semi-empirical method that calculates the rate of densification based on the overburden pressure of the snowpack and thermal metamorphosis (snow settling):
+    The parameterisation of [Anderson (1976)](https://doi.org/10.3189/1998AoG26-1-64-68) is a semi-empirical method that calculates the rate of densification based on the overburden pressure of the snowpack and snow metamorphosis:

     <div markdown="1" style="border:1px solid #ccc; padding:10px; background:#f9f9f9; overflow-x:auto;">